joemoose/dungeoneers.d20/docs/appendix-g.md

 #### Invoking Powers

-**To invoke a sorcerous power**, sacrifice abilities scores for essence and make a WIL check.
+**To invoke a sorcerous power**, sacrifice at least one ability score for essence and make a WIL check.

 - If the check succeeds, the power manifests as you intended.
-- The power does not materialize on a failure; you must make a corruption check to avoid the sorcerous backlash.
+- The power does not materialize on a failure; you must make a corruption check to avoid the resulting sorcerous chaos in you.

-The WIL check to invoke your power is advantageous if performed over two or more rounds without interruption.
+The WIL check to invoke your power has an advantage if your invocation is performed over two rounds without interruption.
 The invocation may succeed automatically if invoked as a ritual over an uninterrupted watch.

 ### Powers